 Levels of Abstraction

 VHDL can be used to describe electronic hardware at many different levels of abstraction.
-When considering the application of VHDL to FPGA/ASIC design, it is helpful to identify and understand the three levels of abstraction shown opposite - algorithm, register transfer level (RTL), and gate level.
+When considering the application of VHDL to FPGA/ASIC design, it is helpful to identify and understand the three levels of abstraction shown below - algorithm, register transfer level (RTL), and gate level.
 Algorithms are unsynthesizable, RTL is the input to synthesis, gate level is the output from synthesis.
 The difference between these levels of abstraction can be understood in terms of timing.

 Levels of abstraction in the context of their time domain